slatedocs/slate/source/includes/_groups.md

 Groups can be created via a `POST` to `https://sunlight.is/api/groups`, which accepts a JSON object describing the group.

 <aside class="notice">
-  Note that a group will always have at least one user associated, at the time of creating a group will automatically be a member and administrator.
+  Note that a group will always have at least one user associated.
+At the time of creating a group, that user will automatically be a member and administrator.
 </aside>

 ### Query Parameters